 How to optimize a blog post for SEO?

-Search engine is the best traffic sources for many bloggers and affiliates.
+Search engines are the best traffic sources for many bloggers and affiliates.

-This is the marketing channel that get me the most traffic each month with minimal efforts.
+This is the marketing channel that gets me the most traffic each month with minimal effort.

 It is essentially useful when you promote residual affiliate programs that pay you every month per referral.